Wanted: Sanity

 The other key word in my mission is slowly.
 I am not in the “content” game.
 I will not pester you into paying attention by bombarding you with a story a day.
 At the moment, I don’t even know if this will pay (any of) my bills.

 I am also keenly aware that an English newsletter delivered via the Internet suffers from much of the same elitism that I critique.
 The last thing I want is for this newsletter to appropriate the stories and voices of those it seeks to serve.
-I want to collaborate and co-create, not do parachute journalism.
+I want to collaborate and co-create.
 This kind of work takes time, and is, at best, a risky experiment.

-My journalism is person-first and unabashedly subjective.
-I believe credibility doesn’t merely comes from degrees or job titles, and I frequently cite people that mainstream media doesn’t consider experts.
-Over the past 18 months, I have repeatedly demonstrated that people all over the world - from Ethiopia to Australia to the US to India - are hungry for and willing to support this new kind of storytelling.
+My storytelling is person-first and unabashedly subjective.
+I believe credibility doesn’t merely come from degrees or job titles, and I frequently cite people that mainstream media doesn’t consider experts.

-Using insights from my own long journey through depression and anxiety - and together with an incredibly engaged community of readers, including common folk as well as mental health researchers and practitioners who didn’t just sponsor my writing but actively shaped it as sources, collaborators, and fact-checkers - I’ve built a body of work that I am very proud of and that I hope to continue building on here.
+Mediated by insights from my own long journey through depression and anxiety, I’ve built a body of work that I am very proud of and that I hope to continue building on here.

 I use the word sanity and not, well, mental health, because I feel the latter term has been hijacked by Big Pharma/wellness snake oil sellers/motivational Instagrammers.
 And that the real sweep of “mental health” far exceeds the narrow ambit of the health sector.